 - Grantees are asked to acknowledge the Office of Student Research on any presentations or publications that result from the research conducted through the grant.

-The summer deadlines for all OSR Research Grant applications are the 15th of July and August, with award notifications made by the end of the month in which the application is received.
+Spring deadlines for all OSR Research Grant applications are the 15th of February, March and April, with award notifications made by the end of the month in which the application is received.
 We must have both your complete grant application and online Faculty Recommendation Form by this deadline.
-There are no December or January OSR Research grant deadlines - fall deadlines are the 15th of September, October and November.
+There is no December, January, May or June OSR Research grant call for proposals.